metaleap/zentient/zdbg-vsc/proto/readme.md

 	// One or more source lines.
 Typically this is the text a user has typed into the debug console before he asked for completion.
 	Text string `json:"text"`

+	// The character position for which to determine the completion proposals.
+	Column int `json:"column"`
 } // struct CompletionsArguments

 ```